kossmokvin/TelegramRateMateBot/README.md

 - BotFather will ask you to enter a short description.
 Enter and submit any short description for your mini app (e.g., ```Awesome Mini App to rate channels and groups```).
 - BotFather will ask you to upload a photo, 640x360 pixels.
 Upload any image you wish respecting required size in pixels.
 Attach the file to chat with the bot and send it as regular photo.
 You can't skip this step.
 - BotFather will ask you to upload a demo gif.
 Upload if you have one or send ```/empty``` command to skip this step.
 - BotFather will ask you to enter a link.
-Send your app's "Frontend Link" - ```https://<your_domain>/miniapp``` (the content of this URL will be rendered inside Telegram Mini App as iframe).
+Send your app's "Frontend Link" - ```https://<your_domain>/app``` (the content of this URL will be rendered inside Telegram Mini App as iframe).
 This path is not active yet, but it will be after completion of this guide.
-- Botfather will ask you to enter a short name for your Mini App.
+- BotFather will ask you to enter a short name for your Mini App.
 This name will be a part of the MiniApp URL, so it is a good idea to choose short and clear name (e.g., ```rate```)

 ## Step 3.
 Install the project on web server